JosephSilber/bouncer/readme.md

 Bouncer::refreshFor($user);
 ```

-Refreshing the cache **for a specific user** is available even if your cache driver does not support cache tags.

 ### Seeding roles and abilities

 Depending on your project, you might have a set of roles and abilities that you want to pre-seed when you deploy your application.
 Bouncer ships with seeding functionality to make this as easy as possible.